 By far, the best solution for text message marketing is 10DLC (commercial long code).
 10DLC numbers are verified A2P senders accepted by most major carriers.

-Once you've chosen your SMS platform, you must put yourself in the shoes of your consumers.
+When comparing text marketing solutions, you must put yourself in the shoes of your consumers.

 You don't just want to send your customers text blasts - you want to engage them.